cran-task-views/MissingData/MissingData.md

     datasets or multiple imputations (functions `imp.`XXX for `norm`, `cat` and `mix`), once the model parameters have been estimated.
-    `r pkg("monomvn")` proposes similar methods for multivariate normal and Student distributions when the missingness pattern is monotone.\
+    `r pkg("monomvn")` proposes similar methods for multivariate normal and Student distributions when the missingness pattern is monotonic.\
     `r pkg("CensMFM")`, `r pkg("imputeMulti")`, and `r pkg("MMDai")` extend
-    these methods by using an EM approach to fit different mixtures of multivariate missing data for, respectively, continuous (first package) or categorical data (other two packages). `r pkg("RMixtCompIO")` is a very complete library of mixture models that handles missing data and is based on the C++ library `MixtComp`.
-It can be used in combination with `r pkg("RMixtCompUtilities")` that provides various graphical, getter, and utility functions.\
+    these methods by using an EM approach to fit different mixtures of multivariate missing data for, respectively, continuous (first package) or categorical data (other two packages). `r pkg("RMixtCompIO")` is a complete library of mixture models that handles missing data and is based on the C++ library `MixtComp`.
+It can be used in combination with `r pkg("RMixtCompUtilities")`, which provides various graphical, getter, and utility functions.\
     Hierarchical Gaussian and probit models with missing covariate values are implemented in `r pkg("ppmSuite")`. `r pkg("PReMiuM")` implements